 The key difference is that the baseball has a particular position and momentum.
 The uncertainty of our measurement of its position and momentum is a limitation of our knowledge of the ball.
 Quantum uncertainty is different.
 For example, with an electron there is an uncertainty to our measurement of its position and momentum, but that’s because the electron doesn’t have a precise position and momentum.
 If the electron had and exact position and momentum, then we could predict exactly where it would be in the future, just like the baseball.
 It would simply be a particle.
 But because of its wave characteristics, that is physically impossible.

-This limitation is given by the equation above, which is known as the uncertainty principle.
+This limitation is given by the equation below, which is known as the uncertainty principle.
 What it says is that the product of the uncertainty of position (x) and uncertainty of momentum (p) is no smaller than Planck’s constant divided by 4 pi.
 The more precisely you measure an object’s position, the more uncertain its momentum and vice versa.

 This “fuzziness” factor leads to a number of strange effects, of which one is known as quantum tunneling.
 Suppose I put a plastic cup on a table, and put a ping pong ball beside the cup.
 Then suppose I asked you to put the ball in the cup without touching either the ball or the cup.
 You might suggest moving the table or some such “out of the box” trick, but I don’t allow that.
 You might then say what I ask is impossible, and for the cup and ball you’d be right.